Dubliany: History

-In 1967 the village was granted the status of urban type settlement.
-In 1978 Dubliany were granted the status of city.
+In 1967, the village was granted the status of urban type settlement.
+In 1978, Dubliany was granted the status of city.

 Until 18 July 2020, Dubliany belonged to Zhovkva Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Zhovkva Raion was merged into Lviv Raion.